This post may contain affiliate links. Please read our disclosure policy.

 How to Make Carrot Cake Scones

-Step 4: With the mixer running on low, slowly pour in the cream mixture and mix until almost incorporated.
+Step 4: Add the wet ingredients to the dry.
+With the mixer running on low, slowly pour the cream mixture into the butter-flour mixture and mix until almost incorporated.
+The dough will look shaggy and uneven at this point, which is completely normal, just ask these raspberry white chocolate scones. (coming soon!)

 Chef Lindsey’s Recipe Tip

-Make the dough in the mixer but finish the dough and fold the carrots in by hand.
-A stand mixer will make a more tender scone but finishing by hand gives you the control to incorporate just enough without over mixing.
-It also gives you the control to get the carrots all in the dough without overworking it.
+Make the dough in the mixer, but finish it and fold in the carrots by hand.
+A stand mixer will make a more tender scone, but finishing by hand gives you the control to incorporate just enough without overmixing.
+It also gives you control to get the carrots fully into the dough without overworking it.
 No uneven carrot distributions in these carrot cake scones!
 The horror!

 If you tried this recipe and loved it please leave a 🌟 star rating and let me know how it goes in the comments below.
 I love hearing from you; your comments make my day!